Canopy Pricing 2026: Plans, Add-On Costs & The Uku Alternative

 Beyond Team plan features, Elite adds Google Drive, Dropbox, and OneDrive integrations, customizable client portal menu, workforce management, an actionable audit log with restore, client budgeting, document management with one-click digitalization into accounting software, and e-signatures.

-At $48/member, Elite still undercuts Canopy’s Essentials pricing ($66/user) while including capabilities that would require separate modules or add-ons in Canopy’s modular structure.
+At $48/member, Elite still undercuts Canopy’s Standard tier ($74/user) while including capabilities that Canopy reserves for its Plus and Premium tiers.
 Firms using Elite often discover ~20% more profit by identifying outdated agreements where actual work hours exceeded what was being billed.

 | Elite Plan Pros | Elite Plan Cons |